Seedarchangel/openmoc/README.md

 OpenMOC
 =================
-OpenMOC is a satellite tracking web application.
-It supports visualization of satellite orbits, future passes and observation angles for satellites directly above you.
+OpenMOC is a satellite tracking web application written in ReactJS.
+It supports visualization of satellite orbits with OpenStreetMaps, future passes and observation angles for satellites directly above you.

 [中文文档](https://github.com/Seedarchangel/TuChart/blob/master/Example_Graphs/En_US.md)